Koinonia of St. Gertrude

 If you are primarily interested in living with the Sisters, attending daily Mass and prayer, but not making a commitment to building a new kind of Benedictine community, then the Koinonia of St. Gertrude would not be a good fit.

-The Koinonia of St. Gertrude will live on the fifth floor of the monastery building.
+The Koinonia of St. Gertrude lives on the fifth floor of the monastery building.
 One floor has been designated for cohousing and has been extensively remodeled to provide for private bathrooms, additional living space, and amenities.

-The Koinonia of St. Gertrude will eat meals with the Sisters, participate in daily Mass, common prayer, and all public activities.
+The Koinonia of St. Gertrude eats meals with the Sisters, participates in daily Mass, common prayer, weekly house meetings, and all public activities.

 What expenses are associated with the Koinonia of St. Gertrude?